Sayyid Yahya Murtuza Mosque

-About
+History

-Located on the medieval caravan trade route, this mosque was built in the early 17th century.
+Located on the medieval caravan trade route, the former mosque was built in the early 17th century.
 It was built on own expenses of Sayyid Yahya Murtuza, who was one of the most influential personalities of his era.
 He acted as a religious clergyman figure in the mosque.
 He was buried in the courtyard of the mosque after his death.
-At present, his grave is located next to the entrance door of the mosque.
+At present, his grave is located next to the entrance door of the former mosque.

-The mosque operated as a carpenter workshop during Azerbaijan SSR period.
+The former mosque operated as a carpenter workshop during the Azerbaijan SSR period.

 After the 1990s, the mosque became a part of Icheri Sheher Juma Mosque.
-Currently, Hazrat Mohammed mosque religious community operates in the mosque.
+Currently, the Hazrat Mohammed mosque religious community operates in the mosque.